xixu-me/git-desktop/docs/contributing/setup.md

 build:dev` to rebuild the package, and then `yarn start` for these changes to be reflected in the running app.

-If you are using GitHub Enterprise with your development build of GitHub Desktop, you will need to follow a few extra steps to [authenticate properly](github-enterprise-auth-from-dev-build.md).
+If you are using GitHub Enterprise with your development build of Git Desktop, you will need to follow a few extra steps to [authenticate properly](github-enterprise-auth-from-dev-build.md).

 If you're still encountering issues with building, refer to our [troubleshooting](troubleshooting.md) guide for more common